fex01/thesis-ws/jenkins/README.md

 #### AWS Credentials

-If you do not possess AWS credentials, please refer to the [AWS README](/.aws/README.md) for guidance on obtaining the necessary access keys.
+If you do not possess AWS credentials, please refer to the [Main Readme](/README.md#aws) for guidance on obtaining the necessary access keys.
 Once you have acquired your credentials, proceed with the following steps to add them:

 - Kind: `Username with password`